Blazemeter/CorrelationRecorder/docs/src/guide/before-recording.md

 ![Regex Correlation Extractor](./assets/regex-correlation-extractor.png)

 1. *RegEx*: which corresponds to the Regular Expression that will be used to perform the extraction.
 1. *Match Number*: In the case that the Regex matches more than once in the response, this number will indicate which one of all of them it's going to be extracted.
+Use the value `-1` when you need to retrieve all matched values from the expressions.
 1. *Match Group*: In the case that the Regex contains, more than one group, this field indicates which one of those is going to be considered to do the extraction, once the Regex its matched.
 Only use positive numbers.
 1. *Target*: Which field to check the regular expression against.
     * *The following fields can be checked: (from JMeter documentation):*